Status: Proposed

 Difficulty: Moderate

-This 1.4 mile extension would begin where the Shepherd Parkway Trail ends and traverse the area known as Bald Eagle Hill, which connects with Oxon Cove Park across the state line in Maryland.
-Moving north and east, the trail would descend to the floodplain and follow Oxon Run upstream to a trailhead at South Capitol Street and 1st Street SW, which is also the western terminus of the (existing) Oxon Run Bike Trail.
+Ward 8 Woods is also proposing a 1.4-mile extension of the Shepherd Parkway Trail to begin where that one ends.
+It would traverse the area known as Bald Eagle Hill, which connects with Oxon Cove Park, across the state line in Maryland.
+Moving north and east, the trail would descend to the floodplain and follow Oxon Run upstream to a trailhead at South Capitol Street and First Street SW, which is also the western terminus of the (existing) Oxon Run Bike Trail.

 Click here to explore the proposed route on Google Maps.